Millon15/fillit_checker/README.md

 ./fillit_checker just compares output of two fillit executables, keep it in mind!!!
 You can always get more information about checker if you take look on its source code in *fillit_checker.zsh* file<br />
-As etalon of the fillit you can always use akorunsk's fillit itself: https://github.com/akorunska/fillit
+As etalon of the fillit you can always use @akondaur with @osyrotiu fillit, which placed in project folder as etalon_fillit

 ## How to install ?